Halloween Chex Mix with Candy Corn and Salty Maple Peanuts

 Aside from dark chocolate, I’m actually not a fan of most candy; I’d happily swap a jumbo bag of mini Snickers for a single sliver of mocha cake any day of the week.
 I do, however, have one important exception: candy corn combined with roasted peanuts.
 A coworker introduced me to this deadly, delicious combo six years ago, and I’ve bought myself a personal stash of candy corn and jar of roasted peanuts to enjoy in a private moment on my couch every Halloween since.

 It might sound odd but the crunchy, buttery saltiness of the peanuts combined with the chewy, honey sweetness of the candy corn is phenomenal.
 Try it, believe it, and then hide your stash from all but those you love exceptionally…and then hide it from them too.
+(Looking for another salty-sweet snack but without the candy corn?
+Check out this Chocolate Orange Party Mix!)

 For today’s Halloween Chex Mix recipe, I took the salty-sweet love affair of candy corn and peanuts a step further by combining them with an array of similarly minded ingredients: sweet Cinnamon Chex cereal and golden salty pretzels.
 I even oven roasted the peanuts in maple syrup and kosher salt, making matters all the more additive.